Critical Updates for Integrations with Microsoft Exchange Online

 The list of permissions can be found in the API permissions settings of the client app.

-If you are logged in under an administrator account (as listed in the prerequisites), you can grant these permissions yourself.
-If not, you will need to ask an administrator to grant these permissions for you.
+If you are logged in under an administrator account (as listed in the prerequisites), you can grant the application permission Mail.ReadWrite yourself.
+If not, you will need to ask an administrator to grant admin consent to the permissions configured for the application.

 To learn how to configure permissions for a client app, please follow the instructions in the product documentation for Microsoft Azure.